 From the moment of conception, the Humane Party was consciously, expressly, and unequivocally intended to be the political embodiment of the ethical principles of veganism and ahimsa.
 Donald Watson and his teammates at the Vegan Society coined the term “vegan” in the 1940s with a particular definition that calls for the exclusion, to the fullest extent possible, of animal exploitation.
 Veganism, meanwhile, may regarded as a secular implementation of the principle of ahimsa, which dates at least as far back as the 6th century BCE.
 The HP represents merely a natural and inevitable manifestation of these underlying principles; indeed, the name “Vegan Party” was one of the three names that the HP considered during its formative stages.
 From its very first day, the HP has required all officers, board members, and candidates to be vegan, a commitment which is now embodied in the Humane Party Oath.

-13th Amendment and Republican Party
+13th Amendment and Republican and Liberty Parties

-From the moment of conception, the method and approach of the Abolition Amendment and the Humane Party were consciously and expressly modeled on the work which culminated in the 13th Amendment (1865) and the formation of the Republican Party (1854),2 respectively.
+From the moment of conception, the method and approach of the Abolition Amendment and the Humane Party were consciously and expressly modeled on the work which culminated in the 13th Amendment (1865) and the formation of the Republican Party (1854) and Liberty Party (1840)2.
 While several years of research and development were required to bring the Abolition Amendment into final form (2016), the Abolition Amendment—not the Humane Party—came first in the actual chronology of conception, the latter being generated with a primary goal of attaining ratification of the former and otherwise bringing the principles of veganism and ahimsa into political form.
 This goal is why the name “Abolition Party” was, for a time, the main alternative to the “Humane Party” name, a piece of organizational history which is still visible in the Abolition logo that was created in 2009 for the “Abolition Party.”

 ~ by Shelley Harrison